lweasel/piquant/docs/assessment.rst

 Since estimating the abundance of very rare transcripts is difficult, *piquant* defines a cut-off value for the number of transcripts per million below which a transcript is considered not to be present.
 The cut-off is set at 0.1 transcripts per million (TODO: `allow <https://github.com/lweasel/piquant/issues/26>`_ the user to change this value).

+.. todo::  Allow `<https://github.com/lweasel/piquant/issues/26>`_ the user to change this value

 Given this cut-off, it is possible to split transcripts into four sets:

 * *"true negatives"*: transcripts for which both real and estimated abundances are below the cut-off